Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains | Other Characters

 - Shipper on Deck: He's all for Sam/Rosie, to the point where he even forces Sam to dance with her during Bilbo's birthday party when Sam proves too shy to ask her to dance himself.

-- Shirtless Captives: He is shirtless during his capture in Cirith Ungol's tower before Sam rescues him and they both don on orc armor to pass the army unharmed.
-Justified in that the orcs needed the Mythril Vest needed to be delivered to Sauron, who then decides to send his messenger to deliver the vest to the awaiting Fellowship at the Black Gate as proof that Frodo died from the torture when in reality Frodo and Sam have been long gone to Mount Doom.
+- Shirtless Captives: He is shirtless during his capture in Cirith Ungol's tower before Sam rescues him and they both don orc armor to pass the army unharmed.
+Justified in that the orcs needed to deliver his Mithril vest to Sauron, who then sends his messenger to deliver the vest to the awaiting Fellowship at the Black Gate as proof that Frodo died from being tortured.

 - Took a Level in Jerkass: To be fair, bearing the One Ring for a long time would do that to anyone.
 Just ask Gollum.
-Turns back to normal once the Ring is destroyed, but has severe psychological damage from the experience.
+He turns back to normal once the Ring is destroyed, but has severe psychological damage from the experience.

 - Turn the Other Cheek: Towards Gollum/Sméagol.

 - Weapon of Choice: An elven dagger named Sting.